 Blood stains will not happen always, it happens accidentally when it happens somewhere in the home, not an issue, you can easily deal with the stain.
 However, when it particularly happens on the upholstery what will be your first move?
 First, do proper first aid yourself and immediately run towards your upholstery to spot-clean the blood.
 Before you attempt any step it is very important to have good knowledge about your upholstery fiber and chemicals that you are going to use on it.

 As discussed above, before you start the Upholstery Cleaning process it is very important for you to know what type of fabric you are handling

 There are 8 types of upholstery fibers and each of them needs a different type of cleaning process and materials.

-In the retro period (the 1880’s) the upholstery was entirely different, later it was manufactured using the horse, cow or hog hair with hay and straw.
+In the retro period (the 1880s) the upholstery was entirely different, later it was manufactured using horse, cow, or hog hair with hay and straw.
 Later the upholstery industry started using many types of synthetic materials.
-For example, the cushions are made from the high volume foam because the foam helps to maintain the shape of the upholstery.
+For example, the cushions are made from high-volume foam because the foam helps to maintain the shape of the upholstery.

 How to Get Rid of Blood Stains in The Upholstery